Madko/install-linux-hp-elitebook-850-g5/README.md

-# Running Linux (Ubuntu Desktop 18.04.1) on HP Elitebook 850 G5
+# Running Linux (Fedora 29) on HP Elitebook 850 G5

-Sharing some experiences about running Ubuntu on an HP Elitebook 850 G5 laptop.
+Sharing some experiences about running Fedora on an HP Elitebook 850 G5 laptop.

 Right now this document is only half-way finished.
 Hopefully I will find time to provide some more information.

 ## What works

-Basic functionality is working
+Basic functionality is working :

 * WIFI
 * HDMI to an external monitor (even with the lid closed).
 Tested with a Dell UZ2715Hb monitor that has 1080p max resolution.